racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 - miniDP
 - SD Card Reader (Enable Sinetek-rtsx.kext in Config.plist because it is unstable to be left on by default)
 - HiDPI (Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi)
-- If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in Config.plist.
 - Sidecar (Wired Sidecar works but only in Macbook9,1 SMBIOS, which has bad battery life, see post install guide for more info)

 # What doesn't work
 - VGA

-## Note: If you need to edit Config.plist, don't use OpenCore configurator or Clover configurator, use PlistEdit pro , Proppertree, or Xcode.
+## Note: If you need to edit Config.plist, don't use OpenCore configurator or Clover configurator, use PlistEdit pro, PropperTree, or Xcode.

 # Installation Guide (Online Reccomended)

-##macOS Monterey Offline (Only availabile for macOS as of now)
+## macOS Monterey Offline (Only availabile for macOS as of now)

 **This is a simple and quick summary of the offline install USB creation**